frederic-perez/AmE-dictionary/data/idioms.md

 __in (one’s) day__ :dart: When one was younger; in one’s younger days. _Back in my day, the only thing we had to do for fun was stickball, and we were grateful for it!_
 __in (one’s) dotage__ In a state of senility or mental decline due to old age.
 __in (one’s) heyday__ In, at, or during the period of one’s greatest success, power, vigor, etc.
-__in (one’s) own right__ :four: Through one’s own talents or efforts. _His father was a hall-of-famer, and he’s a pretty good basketball player in his own right._ _He is becoming a star in his own right._
+__in (one’s) own right__ :five: Through one’s own talents or efforts. _His father was a hall-of-famer, and he’s a pretty good basketball player in his own right._ _He is becoming a star in his own right._
 __in (one’s) tracks__
 __in (or out of) someone’s hair__ _informal_ :two: [:scroll: This expression alludes to entangling one’s hair.]Annoying (or ceasing to annoy) or bothering someone. _He built the shop to get his hobby out of his wife’s hair._ _Yogi Bear is always in the Ranger’s hair._
 __in (someone’s) view__ In someone’s opinion.